 A Wealth of Opportunity

-Students have a wide variety of opportunities: one act play, literary, softball, cheerleading football, shotgun team, basketball, baseball, track, golf, tennis and wrestling are some of the activities offered on campus.
+Students have a wide variety of opportunities: one act play, literary, cross country, softball, cheerleading, football, shotgun team, basketball, baseball, track, and tennis are some of the activities offered on campus.
 Additionally, students have many clubs they can join as they learn to serve the school and community.
 Westwood helps all students become well rounded servant leaders and team players.

 Westwood has a long tradition of competing and winning in everything from sports to literary.
-This attitude of teamwork, a commitment to excellence, and well roundedness is part of the DNA of successful Westwood students.
+This attitude of teamwork, a commitment to excellence, and being well rounded is part of the DNA of successful Westwood students.
 We are a team, on the field and off.